Ivan Caesar

-Ivan Orsen J. Caesar II (January 7, 1967 – April 28, 2008) was an American football linebacker who played one season with the Minnesota Vikings of the NFL as well as four seasons in the Arena Football League.
+Ivan Orsen J. Caesar II (January 7, 1967 – April 28, 2008) was an American professional football linebacker who played one season with the Minnesota Vikings of the National Football League (NFL) as well as four seasons in the Arena Football League (AFL).

+He was selected 286th overall by the Vikings in the 11th round of the 1991 NFL draft.
 He also played for the London Monarchs in 1996.
 Caesar attended Dorchester High School in Dorchester, Massachusetts and Boston College.

 Caesar was shot and killed in his Orlando, Florida home on April 28, 2008.